-- Fraudulent emails don’t have malicious payloads or attachments: This is key.
-Security technology solutions scan for URLs or attachments that contain malware.
+- Fraudulent emails don’t have malicious payloads or attachments: Security technology solutions scan for URLs or attachments that contain malware.
 Payroll diversion schemes accomplish their mission without malicious links or attachments.

-Pro tip: Monday and Tuesday tend to be the most popular days of the week for payroll diversion scams, followed by the second and last weeks of the month.
-Be on the lookout for subject lines that include “Direct Deposit” as they could be email fraud signals.
+Pro tip: Mondays and Tuesdays tend to be the most popular days of the week for payroll diversion scams, followed by the second and last weeks of the month.
+Be on the lookout for subject lines that include “Direct Deposit,” as they could be email fraud signals.

-How to Spot Payroll Diversion Fraud in Action
+How to Avoid Payroll Diversion Fraud: 3 Tips

 Payroll diversion fraud is a concern for all businesses.
-Preventing it can seem hopeless if you don’t have the proper people, processes, and technologies in place to combat it.
-If you’re interested in learning how Armorblox uses natural language understanding, deep learning, and statistical techniques to detect targeted payroll diversion fraud attempts, schedule a demo today!
+However, preventing it can seem hopeless if you don’t have the proper people, processes, and technologies to combat it.

 Using email security software like Armorblox could be one of the best decisions you ever make in protecting your business against payroll diversion fraud and BEC.